learn-co-curriculum/phase-1-syllabus-flex-60-week/README.md

 learned since starting this phase.
 The project is your chance to solidify your understanding of the material, and to get creative and expand your horizons.

-Details for the project can be found in the Milestones module.
+Details for the project can be found in the Phase 1 Project module.